yshngg/ss-deploy/README.md

 ## ✅ Health Check

-The script installs a lightweight HTTP server (using netcat) that listens on port 80.
+The script installs a lightweight HTTP server (using ncat) that listens on port 80.

 You can verify that your server is accessible from the public internet: